KannonZenetism/zenetism-field-physics/Complete-Chapters-1-3.md

 Without structure,
 Recognition without resonance.

-🧠 is the eye
+Noeüs is the eye
 That perceives essence.
-👁️‍🗨️ is the eye
+Mortus is the eye
 That reflects distortion.

 Together,